leandrocp/mdex/usage-rules.md

 - Replace a chunk when its id repeats.
 - After a higher id appears, all lower ids are stable.
 - Render each document.
 MDEx closes partial syntax for the open chunk.
+- Change the emitted AST before rendering when the transform only needs one keyed document.
+- Do not assume an emitted document contains the full Markdown response.
+- Plugins attach once when Stream enumeration starts.
+Their pipeline steps run on every emitted document, including repeated ids.
+- Plugin parser options apply before parsing, but plugin steps remain local to one keyed document.
+- Do not use a plugin that preprocesses `document.buffer` with `MDEx.stream/2`.
+Use the one-document API after collecting the full source.
 - Use normal Stream completion as EOF.

 ```elixir